 For anyone interested in participating

-A paddler guide will be provided with full details on everything including Schedule of Events (check-in, race day, post race party), info on board/boat storage Friday night at the start, race day morning shuttle to the start, hotel discounts and spectator info.
+The 2024 paddler guide will be available in February and include details on everything including Schedule of Events (check-in, race day, post race party), info on board/boat storage Friday night at the start, camping, hotel discounts and spectator info.

 No inflatables will be allowed.
 If you’re paddling solo, the SUP must be 14 feet long.
 12 feet is fine if you’re on a team.